-Harold Goodwin begins his first season with the Cardinals as offensive coordinator after being hired on 1/21/13.
-He joins the Cardinals after working as the offensive line coach with the Indianapolis Colts last season.
-He joined the Colts in 2012 after spending the previous five seasons (2007-11) as an offensive assistant with the Pittsburgh Steelers.
+Harold Goodwin enters his fourth season with the Cardinals as offensive coordinator after he joined the team on 1/21/13.
+He came to the Cardinals in 2013 after working one season as the offensive line coach with the Indianapolis Colts (2012) and five seasons (2007-11) as an offensive assistant with the Pittsburgh Steelers.

-Goodwin got his start in the NFL with the Chicago Bears, spending three seasons as the assistant offensive line coach (2004-2006).
-During that span, the Bears ranked 10th in the NFL averaging 117.5 rushing yards per game.
-While coaching the Bears, he faced off against his brother, Jonathan, in the 2006 NFC Championship Game.
-Jonathan was a reserve lineman with the Saints at the time.
+Goodwin got his start in the NFL with the Chicago Bears, spending three seasons as assistant offensive line coach (2004-2006).
+During that span the Bears ranked 10th in the NFL averaging 117.5 rushing yards per game.
+While coaching the Bears, he faced off against his brother, Jonathan, in the 2006 NFC Championship Game against the Saints.

 Prior to joining the Bears, Goodwin was the offensive line coach at Central Michigan from 2000-2003, where he worked with future pros Eric Ghiaciuc and Adam Kieft.
 Goodwin also served as assistant head coach in 2003.

 He began his coaching career at Eastern Michigan in 1998 working with tight ends and offensive tackles before coaching the offensive line in 1999.
 A native of Columbia, SC, Goodwin was a guard at Michigan (1992-1994) and played two seasons (1993-94) before a knee injury ended his career.